Protesters organize impeachment rally on Boston Common ahead of House vote

-BOSTON (WHDH) - As the U.S. House of Representatives prepares to take a historic vote on the impeachment of President Trump, more than 600 rallies are taking place across the country to push legislators to vote in favor of impeachment.
+BOSTON (WHDH) - As the U.S. House of Representatives prepares to take a historic vote on the impeachment of President Trump, tens of thousands of people participated in rallies across the country to push legislators to vote in favor of impeachment.

-Among the speakers was former vov. and current Republican presidential candidate Bill Weld.
+Among the speakers was former governor and current Republican presidential candidate Bill Weld.

 “This is no time for is to bend our necks to the yoke,” he said.
 “This is a time for action by all of us.